 A developmentally appropriate framework recognizes that kids are not miniature adults, or even teenagers.
 Most lack the neural connections to throw straight before age 6.
 Most kids struggle to strike balls before age 8.
 Few kids can jump with proficiency until age 10 or 11.(42) Even then, many still can’t get their minds around “don’t bunch up around the ball!”
 Plenty still believe in the Tooth Fairy.
 So let’s give them an experience that recognizes their mental, emotional, and physical stages of development, and progressively builds on each.

 The U.S. Olympic Committee (USOC) has pledged to introduce sanity into the system.
-Last year, its leadership embraced the American Development Model (ADM), a potentially game-changing initiative to “unify national governing bodies and community programs in keeping Americans active in sport longer.”
+In 2014, its leadership embraced the American Development Model (ADM), a potentially game-changing initiative to “unify national governing bodies and community programs in keeping Americans active in sport longer.”
 The model combines sport, play, education, and health through a five-stage pathway based on a child’s growing capacities.
 The first principle is a commitment to fun, as kids define it at each age level.(43)

 KIDS NEED A NEW MEASURE OF SUCCESS: PERSONAL IMPROVEMENT